solomonhas/CS422-ARA/README.md

 ```

 ### Setting up database
-After installing the requirements, you will have to set up a MySQL database, outlined in [Server_Installation.md](https://github.com/solomonhas/CS422-ARA/blob/main/Server_Installation.md).
+- After installing the requirements, you will have to set up a MySQL database, outlined in [Server_Installation.md](https://github.com/solomonhas/CS422-ARA/blob/main/Server_Installation.md).

-###
+### Running the program
 You can now run the Active Reading Assistant by typing the following command.
 ```bash
 python3 UI.py